 The Nyquist limit states that the sampling frequency must be greater than twice the highest frequency of the input signal in order to be able to accurately represent the image.

 If the velocity of the flow is greater than the Nyquist limit, the Doppler shift exceeds the scale and "wrap-around" occurs.

 Blood flowing closer the inside of the vessel wall is slower than flow in the middle of the vessel.
 This large range of frequencies in a particular moment in time produces a widening of the spectral graph and different colours in colour Doppler.
 This also occurs with turbulent flow (e.g. stenotic vessels) as the turbulence creates flow of different velocities and directions.

-Flow velocity estimation is only accurate as long as the Doppler angle is correctly measured.
+Flow velocity estimation requires the flow to be as parallel to the direction of the ultrasound beam as possible.
+If it is perpendicular, i.e. traveling across the beam, flow is difficult to detect.
 The angle of insonation should be less than 60° at all times to allow the most accurate estimation of velocity.